Marklogic-retired/marklogic-data-hub/CONTRIBUTING.md

 ### Running and testing marklogic-data-hub-central

-See the one-UI README.md file for more information.
+See the marklogic-data-hub-central README.md file for more information.

 ### Running QuickStart from source